01 of 11

 Have Fun with Color

 Cheerful color is a must in any child’s bedroom.
-If you are trying to avoid a traditional girl’s or boy’s palette, however, you can’t go wrong with a mix of citrusy green, happy yellow, bright orange, and a creamy white backdrop to keep the overall vibe under control.
+If you are trying to avoid a traditional girl’s or boy’s palette, however, you can’t go wrong by mixing spots of citrusy green, happy yellow, bright orange, all set against a creamy white backdrop to keep the overall vibe under control.

-If you want a colorful, yet still simple, bedroom style, keep the walls and furnishings fairly unadorned, and then go wild with an extra-colorful rug like the one shown here.Continue to 6 of 11 below.
+If you want a colorful, yet still simple, bedroom style, keep the walls and furnishings fairly unadorned, and then go wild with a few accessories with bright colors and patterns.Continue to 6 of 11 below.

 06 of 11